This ultimate guide to grouping will take you from beginning PowerPoint user to advanced PowerPoint user in no time!

 This is a great technique when splitting up a deck amongst your colleagues to work on, as each of your colleagues can easily print and work with their own group or section of slides.

-The fastest way to add a section, or group slides in PowerPoint, is to right-click the slide in the thumbnail view on the left that you want your section to start at, and from the right-click menu select Add Section.
+Another way you can create a section in PowerPoint (or group slides) is to right-click the slide in the thumbnail view on the left that you want your section to start at, and from the right-click menu select Add Section.

 An alternative way to add sections is to navigate to the Home tab, open the Section drop down, and select ‘Add Section.’